-12.3.1 Changing the time zone
+13.3.1 Changing the time zone

-- 1. Log on to the SMC server via the console port or in SSH. - 2.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
 Enter the command smc-date-time --timezone "timezone" to change the time zone.
-Replace timezone with the correct time zone. - To see the available time zones, enter the command ls -l /usr/share/zoneinfo/. - To find the city in the zone of your choice (Asia for example), enter the command ls /usr/share/zoneinfo/Asia.
+Replace timezone with the correct time zone. - To see the available time zones, enter the command ls -l /usr/share/zoneinfo/, - To find the city in the zone of your choice (Asia for example), enter the command ls /usr/share/zoneinfo/Asia.